phelipetls/seriesbr/docs/source/demos/IBGE.rst

 In fact, you can search in a similar way within any column.
 Also notice that the string is a regex.

+To get the most recent IPCA, we want table 7060.
+Table 1419 goes from jan/2012 to dec/2019.

-We want the aggregate that goes by the code 7060.
-So now let's take a look at the available variables with :py:func:`seriesbr.ibge.list_variables`.
+Let's take a look at the available variables with :py:func:`seriesbr.ibge.list_variables`.

 .. ipython:: python

    ibge.list_variables(7060)

-We will use all of them eventually, but it is good to know them if you want a specific one.
+We will use all of them eventually.

-Now we need the codes of the same classifications used by IBGE in its visualizations.
-We need :py:func:`seriesbr.ibge.list_classifications` to search for that.
+We will also need the codes of the classifications used by IBGE in its visualizations.
+We can use :py:func:`seriesbr.ibge.list_classifications` for that.

-Because all ``list_*`` functions take an arbitrary number of regexes as arguments to search in column ``nome``, by default, we will search for those which have a single number followed by a dot, letters or spaces.
-This means they're products' major groups, not subgroups etc.

 .. ipython:: python

-   categories = ibge.list_classifications(
+    categories = ibge.list_classifications(7060)
-       7060,
-       "Índice geral",
-       "^\d\.[A-z ]+",
-   )

     categories

+This let us see the classification id (315) and 457 different categories for all kinds of products.

+We're not interested in much detailed products, so we will filter for only those whose "level" is 1 or lower.

+.. ipython:: python

+    products = categories.loc[categories.nivel <= 1]

+    products

-Apart from those, there are also :py:func:`list_periods <seriesbr.ibge.list_periods>` and :py:func:`list_locations <seriesbr.ibge.list_locations>`.
+Apart from those, there are also :py:func:`list_periods
+<seriesbr.ibge.list_periods>` and :py:func:`list_locations
+<seriesbr.ibge.list_locations>`.

 Getting time series
 -------------------

-Now let's use all this information we've gathered and get the actual values with :py:func:`seriesbr.ibge.get_series`.
+Now let's use the information we've gathered to get the actual values with the function :py:func:`seriesbr.ibge.get_series`.

-The aggregate is 7060, we will use every variable so no need to filter that.
+The table is 7060, we will use every variable so no need to filter those.

 Since we have the codes for classifications and categories, we can just pass a dictionary like this: ``{ classification: [ categories ] }``.

-But if you wanted data for all values of a classification, you don't need to give a list of all categories' codes, just pass the classification code alone as an int / str, or a list of them, and you'll get all of its categories.
+But if you wanted data for a classification with all of its categories, you could just pass the classification code alone as an int / str, or a list of them.

 .. ipython:: python

-   ipca = ibge.get_series(7060, last_n=1, classifications={315: categories.id.to_list()})
+   ipca = ibge.get_series(7060, last_n=1, classifications={315: products.id.to_list()})

    ipca